6 Secrets to Taking Great Kid Photos From a Professional Photographer

 6. Leave It Unfiltered

-When it comes time to print out or share your Easter photos with friends and family, Steinmann recommended parents avoid applying filters.
+When it comes time to print out or share your photos with friends and family, Steinmann says to avoid applying filters.

 “I think it’s better just to keep it simple,” she said.
 “Besides, all these filters that we’re using now, they’re going to look dated later.”

-Nicole Dow is a staff writer at The Penny Hoarder.
-Her cell phone is full of photos of her kid.
+Nicole Dow is a senior writer at The Penny Hoarder.
 Staff writer/editor Tiffany Wendeln Connors contributed to this post.